abhanjac/blood_cell_image_segmentation/README.md

 The total number of images in the final training, testing and validation sets are **65350**, **6560**, and **6560** respectively.
 All possible combinations of cells are present in among these images.

 But the datasets being too big are not added to this github repository.
+Some sample images are given in the [trial/images](trial/images) folder.
+Each of these images has a json file associated with them which contains the details of the objects present in the image along with the dimensions of the bounding box for that object.
+These are given in the [trial/labels](trial/labels) folder.
+Ground truth segmentation maps of the images are given in the [trial/segments](trial/segments) folder.

 # Training with weights: